The Basics: Overview

 A mammogram is an x-ray of the breast.
 Mammograms use a very low level of x-rays, which are a type of radiation.
 A mammogram is very safe.

 When you get mammograms, the nurse will place your breasts, one at a time, between 2 plastic plates and take pictures of them.
-Mammograms may be uncomfortable for some women, but they don’t hurt.
+Mammograms can be uncomfortable for some women, but they don’t hurt.

 What if the doctor finds something wrong with my breast?